dotnet/docs-maui/docs/android/emulator/device-manager.md

 01. If you want to include Google Play Services APIs in your virtual device, select the **Google APIs** option.
 To include the Google Play Store app on the virtual device, select the **Google Play Store** option

     > [!NOTE]
-    > Google Play Store images are available only for some base device types such as Pixel, Pixel 2, Nexus 5, and Nexus 5X.
+    > Google Play Store images are available only for some base device types such as Pixel, Pixel 2, Pixel 3, and Nexus 5.
 This is indicated by the text `(+ Store)` in the image name.

 01. Use the property list to change some of the most commonly-modified properties.
 To make changes to properties, see [Editing Android Virtual Device Properties](device-properties.md).